elunna/labhack/README.md

 https://github.com/aBrydson/fun-with-python-tcod.git

 https://www.reddit.com/r/roguelikedev/comments/al06ab/exercise_ideas_for_libtcod/
-* convert field-of-view to use the Map class in python-tcod.
+* convert FOV to use the Map class in python-tcod.
 It introduced the numpy ndarray and it took me ages to get it working properly.
 * Use rexpaint to draw a map of a region, with different background_colours for each country.
 Then using tcod load a console from the .xp file.
 Use mouse coordinates (cx,cy) to check the background colour of the cell against a dict of 'origins' which have the RGB of the background as the value - then print the key (the country's name) to a separate offscreen console.
 Then blit that console to the root, slightly offset from the mouse point.
 You don't need to use rexpaint (though it is super-handy) - the aim here is to understand how to index the console.bg array , so any console with two different background colours would work.

 * Fade from one offscreen console to another (a loading image and the aforementioned map in my case) using the console's bg_alpha and fg_alpha values.
 Thinking about it this might be the easiest of the three, but maybe because that's because I did it recently...